 15. If You Have Nothing Nice To Say, Don't Say Anything At All = A well-meaning, if extremely BAD piece of advice oft repeated by people who didn't know better, and probably has been responsible for more damage and heartbreak than outright sabotage has ever managed.
 Sure, one's ego is preserved that way, but that's a very steep price to pay for keeping yourself in denial and not hearing things you NEED to hear.
 Good friends tell the hard truth to the people they care about, because they want to help their friends get better.
-Enemies, they will insincerely tell you how great you are in your face so they can laugh at you when you get overconfident as a result of it and make a prat of yourself.
-"Why didn't you tell me the truth?"
-"I didn't want to hurt your feelings."
-So instead you let your friend blunder on and get hurt by other, nastier people instead.
-Nice friend you are.
-Well that, or the smartest backstabber in the world...
+False friends will insincerely tell you how great you are in your face and ditch you when you get overconfident as a result of it and make a prat of yourself.
+Good friends, they tell you the things you don't want to hear, but they also stick with you unless you drive them away.
+Don't drive them away.

 Phalanx's Good Fanfic Glossary:

 1. OC = Only-Created-Out-Of-Necessity Character.
 If there are no secondary background characters or cameos you can use to fulfill whatever it is you have planned, THEN you create an OC to serve that purpose.
 Not the other way around.